vocalpy/vak/doc/reference/spect_file_format.md

 ### Spectrogram file naming

+There are two valid ways to name spectrogram files.
-The *name* of each spectrogram file *must* be the **same** as the name of the audio file it was created from, with the spectrogram file format added.
+The first is to name each spectrogram file the same as the name of the audio file it was created from, with the spectrogram file format added.
 E.g., if your audio file is `bird1.wav`, then the spectrogram file should be `bird1.wav.npz`.
+The second way is to name the spectrogram file by replacing the audio file extension with the array file extension, e.g., the spectrogram from `bird1.wav` would be saved in `bird1.npz`.
+The second way may be more intuitive, while the first allows for other `.npz` files with the same stem in the same directory, e.g. `day1/bird1.wav.npz` and `day1/bird1.ftr.npz` can be found side by side.
+For more detail, please see the page {ref}`file-naming-conventions`.

 (example-spect-file-format)=
 ### Example array files that meet this spectrogram file format specification